kelvin169/bluetooth/README.md

 <b>controller</b> is a google's example for the Controller.
 Nothing was changed, only it's now setup for studio.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
-All examples are for Android.
+All examples are for Android